dart-lang/site-www/src/_guides/libraries/private-files.md

 ---
-layout: default
-title: "What Not to Commit"
+title: What not to commit
-description: "Your development tools generate a bunch of files.
-Not all of them should be committed."
+description: Your development tools generate a bunch of files.
+Not all of them should be committed.
 ---

 When you put Dart source code in a repository—using the